Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: The Heisenberg Commutation Relations (CCR)

 \section{The Heisenberg Commutation Relations (CCR)}

 \la{hcr} To solve the quantum field theory associated to the Hamiltonian \eqref{ham} it is necessary to find a Hilbert space \(\mfrH \), such that the classical fields, \(\phi\) and \(\pi \), are replaced by operator-valued distributions acting on \(\mfrH\).
-These operator-valued distributions - called quantum fields, and denoted \(\Phi^H\) and \(\Pi^H\) - are required to verify the Heisenberg equal time commutation relation, namely, \( [\Phi^H(t,x)\,,\,\Pi^H(t,y)]\,=\,i\delta(x-y)\,, \) as well as the equations of motion \eqref{ceom}, appropriately interpreted.
+These operator-valued distributions - called (Heisenberg) quantum fields, and denoted \(\Phi^H\) and \(\Pi^H\) - are required to verify the Heisenberg equal time commutation relation, namely, \( [\Phi^H(t,x)\,,\,\Pi^H(t,y)]\,=\,i\delta(x-y)\,, \) as well as the equations of motion \eqref{ceom}, appropriately interpreted.
 This is the quantum theory in the Heisenberg picture.
-In the Schr\"odinger picture, one instead works with time-independent quantum fields \(\Phi,\Pi\) which verify the canonical commutation relation (CCR)
+In the Schr\"odinger picture, one instead works with time-independent (time-zero) quantum fields \(\Phi,\Pi\), which are operator-valued distributions, verifying the canonical commutation relation (CCR)

-These fields are then used to build, starting from the formal expression \eqref{ham}, a {\em self-adjoint} operator acting on \(\mfrH\,. \) Once this is achieved, the theorem of Stone provides a strongly continuous one-parameter group of unitary transformations, i.e., a collection \(\{{\mathbf{S}(t)}\}_{t\in\R} \) of linear mappings